-GRADUAL AND SECURE REOPENING OF MADAGASCAR’S BORDERS
+FULL REOPENING OF MADAGASCAR’S BORDERS

-Security: the watchword for the reopening.
+SAFETY: the watchword for the reopening.

-The Antananarivo Ivato, Nosy Be, Toliara and Fort Dauphin airports, where all hygiene protocols are in place, will receive passengers upon landing.
+The Antananarivo Ivato, Nosy Be, Toliara and Fort Dauphin airports, where all hygiene protocols are in place, will welcome passengers upon landing.
 Private charter flights are also allowed as well as cruise ships.

 In its strategy to reopen the borders, the authorities are ensuring that the hygiene protocols developed by the National Tourism Board (ONTM), on behalf of the Ministry of Tourism and in partnership with the Confederation of Tourism (CTM), are put in place at all levels in order to ensure a pleasant and safe stay for tourists visiting Madagascar.